 In the figure below the total life-cycle costs (in EURO) are given per voltage class 20, 110 and 400 kV and per cross-section (the cross-sections per voltage give a comparable current rating for copper and aluminium).
 It can be seen that there is minimal difference (on average 3%) in total life-cycle costs between copper and aluminium conductor cables over their operational lifetime.

-Raw copper material currently costs 6-7 times more than aluminium (per volume unit).
-However, looking at lifetime costs, and within the uncertainties of LCCA over the long cable lifetime, it is clearly apparent that there is hardly any long-term economic advantage to using the initially less expensive aluminium rather than the originally more expensive copper.
+As a conductor, copper costs a multiple of aluminium.
+However, looking at lifetime costs, and within the uncertainties over the very long cable lifetime, the economic advantage of using the initially less expensive aluminium rather than the more expensive copper solution rapidly evaporates.